“Science and compassion for a better world”

-My name is Ian Bushfield, and I am a humanism, science, and politics nerd living in London, England, originally from Balzac, Alberta, Canada.
-I work on Campaigns with Sense About Science.
-I earned a Bachelors in Science in Engineering Physics at the University of Alberta and a Masters in Physics from Simon Fraser University.
+My name is Ian Bushfield, and I am a humanism, science, and politics nerd living in Vancouver.
+I’m the Executive Director of the BC Humanist Association and co-host the PolitiCoast podcast.
+I have a BSc in Engineering Physics from the University of Alberta and a MSc in Physics from Simon Fraser University.

 I founded the UofA Atheists and Agnostics in 2007 with some friends who thought it sounded like a good idea and in 2008 we made the school’s 100-year-old convocation charge a bit more secular.
 From 2009-13 I was very active with the BC Humanist Association, becoming secretary and president of the Board before being hired as the organization’s first Executive Director.
 From 2013-15 I live in the UK, first in Leeds then London when I worked on campaigns at Sense About Science.

 I have been writing on the web for over a decade, first with a website on Geocities before graduating to WordPress and this website.
 I have been published on Canada.com, helped found CanadianAtheist.com, and wrote for the UofA and SFU student newspapers.

 This blog is named Terahertz after the small band of the electromagnetic spectrum that I did my academic research on.
 I write about Humanism, politics, and science.